brunobrsr1/sales-project/README.md

 🔹 **Low stock alert** — which products need reordering?
 🔹 **Sales rep performance** — who sells more?
 🔹 **Sales over time** — plot revenue trend by month.
+🔹 **Buying patterns** - What are the customer segmentation and buying patterns?